 In the following quarter century Israeli manufacturers and the Israeli government have continued to systematically violate US IP rights.
 In the case of American military and defense systems, Israel has a long history of reverse engineering, copying, manufacturing and exporting unauthorized versions of US systems.
-In doing so, Israeli manufacturers have not only deprived American manufacturers of revenue and US workers high paying jobs, but also negatively altered the strategic and tactical military balance of power.
-US taxpayers who subsidized the research, development, and deployment costs for weapons have witnessed the tragedy of US military personnel facing weapons on the battlefield from illicitly manufactured Israeli systems obtained by rogue states.
+In doing so, Israeli manufacturers have not only deprived American manufacturers of revenue and US workers high paying jobs, but negatively altered the strategic and tactical military balance of power.
+US taxpayers subsidize the research and development for weapons that US servicemen and women have then had to face on the battlefield in the form of illicitly manufactured Israeli systems obtained by rogue states.

-The American pharmaceutical industry has recently faced systemic industry-government violations of IP rights in the form of an ongoing IP "trap" in which confidential clinical dossiers are purposely misused.
-While US pharmaceutical industry representatives insisted that Israel remain on the USTR Priority Watch List for the past four years, no effective action has been taken against egregious behavior.
+The American pharmaceutical industry has also faced systemic industry-government violations of IP rights in the form of an ongoing IP "trap" in which confidential clinical dossiers are misused.
+While US pharmaceutical industry representatives insisted that Israel remain on the USTR Priority Watch List for the past three years, no effective action has been taken against egregious behavior.
 The Israeli government regulatory agency solicits patented data and formulas under the auspices of granting approval of drugs for the Israeli market.
 It delays the approval process while data is obtained by Israeli drug-makers.
-These manufacturers then commercialize cutting edge US innovations world wide.
-Israeli IP laws have been purposely weakened and placed out of sync with major industrial countries that all permit longer patent terms so inventors can recoup investments in new drugs before patents expire.
+These manufacturer then commercialize cutting edge US innovations world wide.
+Israeli IP laws have been purposely weakened and placed out of sync with major industrial countries that permit longer patent terms so inventors can recoup investments in new drugs before patents expire.
 The short periods left to recover investments have left US pharmaceutical manufacturers at a major disadvantage to Israeli generic drug manufacturers benefiting from global sales enabled by ever weaker IP protection.
-US consumers and taxpayers funding medical research are indirectly subsidizing the clinical dossiers upon which Israeli generic drug manufacturers capitalize by selling back into the American market.
+US consumers and taxpayers are indirectly subsidizing the research upon which Israeli generic drug manufacturers capitalize by selling back into the American market.

 The US-Israel Free Trade Area is unique among bilateral FTAs in that it has been marked by years of industry and grassroots protests from various US associations.
 A comparative analysis against other bilateral FTAs confirms why they have been right to protest.
 The US-Israel Free Trade Area has been manifestly negative for American workers and businesses by undermining the system of rules based global trade.
-The burden from the ongoing Israeli commercialization of US IP is most clearly reflected in the bilateral trade deficit.

-Since 1989 US-Israel trade has shifted from rough import/export parity into a permanent Israeli surplus and a \$71 billion cumulative trade deficit for the US (adjusted for inflation).
+Since 1989 US-Israel trade has shifted from rough parity into a permanent Israeli surplus and a \$71 billion cumulative trade deficit for the US (adjusted for inflation).
 Among all active bilateral US free trade agreements it is the only agreement producing multi-billion dollar deficits every year since 1997.
 Indeed, the US has significant surpluses with most other bilateral FTA partners.
-The Israeli disregard for rules based trade is also now financing and enabling ancillary activities that threaten US national security and regional stability.
+The embedded US-Israel FTA IP violations are also now financing and enabling ancillary activities that threaten US national security and regional stability.

-Israel's leading duty free export to the American market-precious stones, metals and coins-has grown under the FTA preferences to 20.6% of the total US import demand.
-But the value chain of Israel's leading export leaves a trail of violence, corruption, and property theft.
-LLD Diamonds Ltd., owned by Israeli-American Lev Leviev exported \$417 million in cut diamonds from Israeli to the US in 2008.
-Leviev has been cited for human rights abuses in Angola and Namibia where Leviev companies source rough diamonds.
-Palestinian and Israeli human rights groups have documented how Leviev revenues finance illegal settlement construction in the Israeli occupied West Bank.
+Israel's leading duty free export to the American market, precious stones, metals and coins, has grown to 20.6% of the total US import demand.
+But the value chain of Israel's leading export leaves a trail of violence, corruption, and theft.
+LLD Diamonds Ltd., owned by Israeli-American Lev Leviev exported \$417 million in diamonds in 2008.
+Leviev has been cited for rights abuses in Angola and Namibia where Leviev companies source rough diamonds, and also Palestinian human rights groups which have documented Leviev financing illegal settlement construction in the Israeli occupied West Bank.
 Leviev's overseas activities not only violate international law, but also US foreign policy initiatives against illegal Israeli colonization.
-Preferential Israeli access to the US market under the FTA enables LLD Diamond's illicit activities.
+Preferential Israeli access to the US market finance LLD Diamond's illicit activities.